-Managing Growth
+2. Managing Growth

 Chapter Two provides policies for managing growth and shaping the future of the City.
 The growth strategy is based on a transformative shift away from reliance on greenfield development toward the promotion of intensification and reurbanization within the already built-up area of the City.
-Where new communities are developed, they will be planned and built as compact, complete and transit-supportive neighbourhoods.
+Where new greenfield communities are developed, they will be planned and built as compact, complete and transit-supportive neighbourhoods.
 Such a shift will help promote a more sustainable City by making more efficient use of existing infrastructure, supporting alternative modes of transportation and protecting natural areas, rural areas and existing communities.

-Environment
+3. Environment

 Chapter Three creates a framework for natural heritage and environmental protection.

-Natural heritage protection is based on establishing a connected Natural Heritage

-Network that includes important natural features, the open spaces which connect them, as well as opportunities to grow the Network.
-Beyond the Natural Heritage Network, policies also focus on ensuring clean air, water and soil in the City.
+Natural heritage protection is based on establishing a connected Natural Heritage Network that includes important natural features, the open spaces which connect them, as well as opportunities to grow the Network.
+This chapter also contains policies with respect to the Provincial Oak Ridges Moraine Conservation Plan and Greenbelt Plan.
+It also contains policies regarding Beyond the Natural Heritage Network, policies also focus on ensuring clean air, water and soil in the City.

-Transportation
+4. Transportation

-Chapter Four provides policy directions to ensure a sustainable and balanced transportation system.
+Chapter Four provides policy directions to facilitate a sustainable and balanced transportation system.
 Recognizing the dominant role the automobile has played in defining patterns of growth and development in Vaughan, the focus over the next 25 years is on strengthening the pedestrian, bicycle and transit networks and systems.
 The policies are based on plans for regional rapid transit investments that will provide the framework for the future transportation network and enhancements to all transportation modes that will provide viable mobility alternatives.

-Economy
+5. Economy

 Chapter Five provides policy directions to promote economic vitality and support high quality and diverse employment opportunities.
 To support a strong and diverse economy, the policies provide direction to, among other things, enhance industrial activity, prioritize green industries and services, attract major offices and institutions, support the retail economy, enhance creativity and culture, and encourage the growth of major institutions such as a new medical centre.
-Emphasis is placed on long-term economic stability to ensure a wide variety of job opportunities are available that allow residents to live and work in Vaughan.
+Emphasis is placed on long-term economic stability to facilitate a wide variety of job opportunities are available that allow residents to live and work in Vaughan.